 PayPal Australia Pty Ltd ABN 93 111 195 389 AFSL 304962.

 The service that allows business and premier account holders to accept payments using the PayPal Here app via select smartphones, tablets or other devices in accordance with the PayPal Here Terms and Conditions.

-Sending (using “Send Money”) and receiving money without making a purchase, i.e. the payment is not for goods or services.
+Sending or receiving money using your PayPal account without making a purchase, i.e. the payment is not for goods or services.